CHAPTER 21: Second Coming

 “I hope Alex isn’t seriously ill?” he asked.

 She lifted her chin.
-“He didn’t feel like coming.
+“My husband didn’t feel like coming.
 Artists get that way.”

 The waitress bought his order.

 “Where to begin?”
 Callie said.
 “The kids are in school..
 They know me here.
-I can sit here all morning and drink coffee like in Paris.
-Now, they even let me smoke outside when it’s warm enough.
+I can sit here all morning and drink coffee.
+Now, they even let me smoke outside when it’s warm.
 Times are changing.”

 “True, no one cares about the old smoking law anymore.”